w3c/ttml2/EDITING.md

 The editor may merge a PR, with or without changes, at any time, with or without notice.
 The editor may delegate the merging of a PR to the creator of the PR or to another party.
 If merging a PR has been delegated, then the editor and delegatee should coordinate mergers to avoid unintended conflicts.

-If a PR merge is effected prior to the end of the nominal review period starting on the day the PR was created, then a ``Merge Early`` label must be applied to the associated issue; otherwise, a ``Merge Standard`` label may be applied, or, if not present, assumed to apply if the nominal review period has elapsed.
+If a PR merge is effected prior to the end of the nominal review period, then a ``Merge Early`` label must be applied to the associated issue; otherwise, a ``Merge Standard`` label may be applied, or, if not present, assumed to apply if the nominal review period has elapsed.

 A PR merged before the period has elapsed that has no ``Merge Early`` label should be considered an error state, and such label should be added.